jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 *The final user always has the last word on rating what you've built*

 {{< callout type="warning" >}}

-Need to see [DLT](https://github.com/dlt-hub/dlt) - data load tool (dlt) is an open source Python library that makes data loading easy 🛠️
+Need to see how to use [DLT](https://github.com/dlt-hub/dlt) - data load tool (dlt) is an open source Python library that makes data loading easy 🛠️

 {{< /callout >}}